burt202/lite-uploader/readme.md

 * Safari 6+
 * Opera 12+

-Using [this tool I built](http://browser.burtdev.net) which is based on stats from [gs.statcounter.com](http://gs.statcounter.com), as of March 2014 the browser versions listed above should account for approx 80% of all internet users
+Using [this tool I built](http://browser.burtdev.net) which is based on stats from [gs.statcounter.com](http://gs.statcounter.com), as of June 2014 the browser versions listed above should account for approx 81% of all internet users

 ### Examples & Tests

 There are 3 examples in the example directory (using PHP as the server-side language) to help you get on your way and also there is a full suite of Jasmine tests to back the plugin.
-They can be found in the tests directory and run by opening runner.html
+They can be found in the tests directory and run by opening `runner.html`

 ### Changelog